If you’re wondering how long can you freeze salmon, this article is for you.

 This is because bacteria develop quickly at temperatures between 40°F-140°F. Thus, raw salmon should be thrown out if left out for over two hours at room temperature to prevent disease.

-The best way to extend the shelf life of raw fish including salon is to freeze it.
+The best way to extend the shelf life of raw fish, including salmon, is to freeze it.
 Put it in the freezer before the number of times shown for refrigerator storage has elapsed.
 Wrap the fish by removing the package or overwrapping it with a heavy-duty air-tight aluminum foil or plastic wrap.

 After being frozen and defrosted, salmon can be kept in the fridge for 1-2 days before preparing it.
 A fish that has been defrosted in cold water or microwave should be cooked immediately.